What is Charles bonnet syndrome?

 Diagnosing Charles Bonnet syndrome will involve taking a comprehensive medical history and an eye examination as a minimum.
 It may also involve a physical examination and tests for other causes of hallucinations.

-About one third of people with significant vision loss are thought to experience phantom visions, but many people with Charles Bonnet syndrome never tell anyone about their symptoms and so they never get a diagnosis.
+About 1 in 3 people with significant vision loss may experience phantom visions, but many people with Charles Bonnet syndrome never tell anyone about their symptoms and so they never get a diagnosis.
 They worry that people might think they are insane, or their doctor might not take them seriously.

 You might be diagnosed with Charles Bonnet syndrome if you: